 If you have the 3D Feature Pack then you can generate a point layout list.
-The list can be populated by selecting individual points on the screen, multiple selection with a window or using a filter by name, description or layer.
+The list can be populated by selecting individual points on the screen, multiple selections with a window or using a filter by name, description or layer.
+Note with 6.0 release, when using the functionality filter layer with points, only layers that include points will be visible.